 Better Tasting Water

-Despite its low price, this filter has received NSF certification and does a little more than just removing the taste and odor of chlorine.
-It is very easy to replace the cartridges.
+Despite its low price, this filter has received NSF certification and does a little more than just removing chlorine’s taste and odor.
+It is effortless to replace the cartridges.

 This low-priced filter offers considerably high-level filtration that meets NSF standards for chlorine odor and taste removal as well as class III particulates, which are 5-15 microns in size.

-The installation, as mentioned previously for the Culligan EZ-change systems, requires a designated faucet and more extensive installation work that may be challenging for those without experience installing a filter.
+As mentioned previously for the Culligan EZ-change systems, the installation requires a designated faucet and more extensive installation work that may be challenging for those without experience installing a filter.
 (It’s still simple enough with instructions.)

 Better Tasting Water and Ice

 This filter is known to do wonders in removing the funny taste in unfiltered water and ice, making it a great choice for those who just want to improve the taste.
-For simple filtration work, this filter definitely gets the job done and maintains a decent flow rate (0.5 gpm) while at it.
+This filter definitely gets the job done for simple filtration work and maintains a decent flow rate (0.5 GPM) while at it.

 Amazing (Rare) Price

-The removal of particles of 5-15 microns also gets rid of additional soil, sediments, algae, and many of the toxic substances that would otherwise remain in your tap water.
+The removal of particles of 5-15 microns also eliminates additional soil, sediments, algae, and many of the toxic substances that would otherwise remain in your tap water.